bykhov/gamma-simulator/README.md

 | dict_size   | Shape dictionary size due to jitter   | int|100 |
 | seed   | The simulated random number seed   |int|None|

-**The above parameters can be set and customized by users.
+The above parameters can be set and customized by users.
 The chart shows the default values of parameters and draws discrete pulse signals.
-We use the standard International System of Units (SI) along the paper.
-The code parameters follow the same notation, e.g. seconds for time, Hz for frequency, etc.  We have also clarified that issue by adding the corresponding comments to the listings.
-We also give a visual description in the [parametric image](#parametric-image).
-For specific parameter Settings in applications, please refer to the [example section](#examples) ,more specific parameter Settings and parameter tests are presented in the [example folder](/examples)**
+The code parameters follow the standard International System of Units (SI) notation, e.g. seconds for time, Hz for frequency, etc.  We also give a visual description in the [parametric image](#parametric-image).
+For specific parameter Settings in applications, please refer to the [example section](#example), more specific parameter Settings and parameter tests are presented in the [example folder](/examples)

 ### Parametric image
 ![paraima](./fig/parameterpic.png)
-1. Pulse Shape: Representing the shape of each pulse, our simulator can simulate pulses of gamma shape and double exponential shape, as determined by the parameter **dict_type**, Pulse 1 is selected from the shape dictionary as shown in the image below
+1. Pulse Shape: Representing the shape of each pulse, our simulator can simulate pulses of gamma shape and double exponential shape, as determined by the parameter `dict_type`, Pulse 1 is selected from the shape dictionary as shown in the image below
 ![shapes](./fig/shapes.png)
-In the figure,1.1 represents the number of pulse shapes contained in the pulse shape dictionary, as determined by the **dict_size** parameter,1.2 represents the pulse length, including the pulse rise time and pulse fall time, which are determined by the **dict_shape_params** parameter
+In the figure, 1.1 represents the number of pulse shapes contained in the pulse shape dictionary, as determined by the `dict_size` parameter, 1.2 represents the pulse length, including the pulse rise time and pulse fall time, which are determined by the `dict_shape_params` parameter.

-2. Pulse interval time: The time interval between two pulses, which is randomly generated by the Poisson process is determined by parameter **lambda_value**.More informally, lambda_value represents the average number of pulses arriving per second
+2. Pulse interval time: The time interval between two pulses, which is randomly generated by the Poisson process, is determined by the parameter `lambda_value`.
+More informally, `lambda_value` represents the average number of pulses arriving per second.

-3. Noise: The noise of the signal is present in every moment of the signal is determined by the **noise_unit** and **noise** parameters.If we zoom in on 3 we get the image below
+3. Noise: The noise of the signal is present at every moment of the signal and is determined by the `noise_unit` and `noise` parameters.
+If we zoom in on 3, we get the image below
 ![noise](./fig/noise.png)
-Where the unit of noise is "std", 3.1 clearly represents the amplitude of the noise determined by the parameter **noise**
+Where the unit of noise is "std", 3.1 clearly represents the amplitude of the noise determined by the parameter `noise`.

 ## Use
 ### Install
 Make sure you have the following libraries in your environment